 Replace Your Roof

 Your roof protects your home from the weather, and it can also increase your home’s value.
-Replacing your roof can cost anywhere from around $5,000 to $15,000, depending on the size of your home and the materials used.
+Replacing your roof can cost anywhere from around $5,000 to $15,000.
+The expense will depend on the size of your home and the materials used.
 However, usually up to 70% of the cost will be added to your home’s value.

 Install a Steel Entry Door

 Replacing your front door is one of the home renovations that will give you the most bang for your buck.
 If you’re feeling confident, you can get a steel entry door for as low as $500 and install it yourself.
 Or, you can hire a professional to help you fit your home with a new door.
-New, quality front doors can add roughly 90% of their price to the value of your home.
+New, quality front doors can add roughly 90% of their price to the value of your home and enhance the appeal of your entranceway.

 Upgrade Your Garage Door